-The discount rate used to calculate the present value of the lease payments must be the lower of (1) the rate used by the lessor to establish the lease payments (this rate is discussed later in the chapter) or (2) the rate of interest that the lessee would have to pay for new debt with a maturity equal to that of the lease.
+The discount rate used to calculate the present value of the lease payments must be the lower of (1) the rate used by the lessor to establish the lease payments (this rate is discussed later in the chapter) or (2) the rate of interest that the lessee would have to pay for new debt with a maturity equal to that of the lesse.
 Also, note that any maintenance payments embedded in the lease payment must be stripped out prior to checking this condition.

-Note that Statement 13 was written many years before synthetic leases were developed.
-Synthetic leases can underare concerned simply with whether to obtain the use of the machine by lease or by purchase.
+- 1. When the firm decides to acquire a particular building or piece of equipment, the decision is based on regular capital budgeting procedures.
+Whether or not to acquire the asset is not part of the typical lease analysis-in a lease analysis, we are concerned simply with whether to obtain the use of the machine by lease or by purchase.
 Thus, for the lessee, the lease decision is typically just a financing decision.
 However, if the effective cost of capital obtained by leasing is substantially lower than the cost of debt, then the cost of capital used in the capital budgeting decision would have to be recalculated, and perhaps projects formerly deemed unacceptable might become acceptable.
-See Web Extension 20B at the textbook's Web site for more information on such feedback effects.

-- 2. Once the firm has decided to acquire the asset, the next question is how to finance it.
+Such feedback effects usually are very small and can safely be ignored. - 2.
+Once the firm has decided to acquire the asset, the next question is how to finance it.
 Well-run businesses do not have excess cash lying around, so capital to finance new assets must be obtained from some source. - 3.
 Funds to purchase the asset could be obtained from internally generated cash flows, by borrowing, or by selling new equity.
 Alternatively, the asset could be leased.
 Because of the capitalization/disclosure provision for leases, leasing normally has the same capital structure effect as borrowing. - 4.
 As indicated earlier, a lease is comparable to a loan in the sense that the firm is required to make a specified series of payments, and a failure to meet these payments could result in bankruptcy.
 If a company has a target capital structure, then \$1 of lease financing displaces \$1 of debt financing.
 Thus, the most appropriate comparison is lease financing versus debt financing.
 Note that the analysis should compare the cost of leasing with the cost of debt financing regardless of how the asset purchase is actually financed.
-The asset may be purchased with available cash or cash raised by issuing stock, but since leasing is a substitute for debt financing and has the same capital structure effect, the appropriate comparison would still be with debt financing.
+The asset may be purchased with available cash or with cash raised by issuing stock, but since leasing is a substitute for debt financing and has the same capital structure effect, the appropriate comparison would still be with debt financing.